 - For bee stings, including wasps and honeybees, you can apply some gel from an aloe vera plant, either fresh or from a bottle.
 Aloe vera will soothe your dog’s skin, relieving any pain or burning that results from the sting.

-- If your dog has multiple stings or bites, an oatmeal bath will help to soothe his skin.
+- If your dog has multiple stings or bites, an oatmeal bath will help soothe the skin.

 - To reduce swelling, you can use a cold pack on the affected area for a few minutes at a time; repeat periodically throughout the day.

-- A teaspoon of Epsom salts dissolved into two cups of warm water can also be used to bathe your dog and soothe his irritated skin; if you need a larger amount, simply double or triple the recipe as needed.
+- A teaspoon of epsom salts dissolved into 2 cups of warm water can also be used to bathe your dog and soothe his irritated skin; if you need a larger amount, double the recipe as needed.